basarat/typescript-react/03 stateful/README.md

 );
 ```

-The key reason for having local state in a component is ofcourse that you get to manage it inside the component,
+The key reason for having local state in a component, is that you get to manage it inside the component,

 * For example, we can call an increment member function whenever the root div is clicked.
 * Within the `increment` function we simply use react.component's `setState` to increment the count member of the state.